paulovieira/awesome-web-ui/readme.md

 - [anseki/plain-modal](https://github.com/anseki/plain-modal) - fully customizable modal window; has basic functions only, and it does nothing about visual style of the modal window;

+## Select box (combo box)

+- [selectize/selectize.js](https://github.com/selectize/selectize.js) -  the hybrid of a textbox and <select> box.
+It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc;
+- [select2/select2](https://github.com/select2/select2) - a jQuery based replacement for select boxes; supports searching, remote data sets, and infinite scrolling of results;
+- [jshjohnson/Choices](https://github.com/jshjohnson/Choices) - vanilla and configurable select box/text input plugin; similar to Select2 and Selectize but without the jQuery dependency;
+- [harvesthq/chosen](https://github.com/harvesthq/chosen) - a library for making long, unwieldy select boxes more friendly;

 ## License